Ada-Developers-Academy/core-capstone/overview/overview.md

 - Simon presented content on the 23rd about how to choose a project.
   - You can refer to that information [here] (https://docs.google.com/presentation/d/1MgI35e7FoChKBsXdcA703Hkm9kwqrPWyGfOedSrVXGQ/edit?usp=sharing)
 Capstone Examples
- - You also had the opportunity to see some capstone examples presented by C14.
+ - You also had the opportunity to see some capstone examples presented by former Adies.
 Capstone Pitching Session
- - Friday, July 2nd from 2:00 to 3:00pm PST
+ - Friday, July 2nd from 2:00 to 3:00pm PDT
    - Sarah, Nat, and instructors will facilitate a space for students to continue gleaning information, inspiration, and brainstorming ideas you’d like to see come to life, and skills you’d like to gain.
 This is also an opportunity to pitch your idea to classmates, and find a capstone partner or group, if you choose to go that route.

 ### Step 2: Capstone Project Proposal

 A capstone project proposal is where you outline the project’s MVP and tech stacks.
 [Here is an example of a project proposal.](https://github.com/Ada-Developers-Academy/core-capstone/blob/accelerate/proposal/sample-proposal.md)

-You will schedule a meeting with your 1:1 instructor between Wednesday, July 7th, and Thursday, July 15th
+You will make several capstone project proposals, and meet with your 1:1 instructor to review them and have one signed off.
-- You are strongly encouraged to schedule this meeting during the week of July 12th, since the following week is Interview Week.
-- You will submit your capstone project proposal to your 1:1 instructor through this [Airtable form](https://airtable.com/shr3xEMBZsH0kJD8q) 24 hours prior to your scheduled meeting.
+- You will submit your capstone project proposal to your 1:1 instructor through this [Airtable form](https://airtable.com/shr3xEMBZsH0kJD8q) by Mon, July 12, 9 AM PDT.
 This gives the instructor time to read over and process your proposal.
-One project proposal per group!
+  - Submit two or three proposals so you have a few options
+  - If you are working as a group, make sure all members are included in the proposal, and submit only one copy of each proposal per group.
+- Your instructor will schedule a meeting with you sometime between Tue 13 July, and Thu 15 July.
 - Your instructor will give you a yes or no, with feedback during your meeting.
 This decision is derived from reasonable evidence and confidence from the student that they will be successful in achieving their goals stated at the beginning of the proposal.

 ### Step 3: Work Time

 You will have two weeks to complete your capstone project and presentation.
-- Code Freeze is on Wednesday, July 28th, 11:59 pm PST.
+- Code Freeze is on Wednesday, July 28th, 11:59 pm PDT.

 ### Step 4: Presentation